adarlan/k8slab/README.md

 kubectl config set-context k8slab-janeops --cluster=k8slab --user=k8slab-janeops
 ```

-## Cluster tools
+## 4. Cluster Tools Installation

-Cluster tools is a collection of Helm charts that extend the functionality of the Kubernetes cluster,
+This step involves installing various Helm charts that extend the functionality of the Kubernetes cluster,
-improving deployments, security, networking, monitoring, etc.,
+improving security, networking, monitoring, deployment process, etc.,
 by adding tools such as Argo CD, Prometheus, Grafana, Loki, Promtail, Trivy Operator, Ingress NGINX Controller, and more.

 These tools can be installed in 3 ways: